By Yourself: Background

 Ty Dolla Sign spoke about his collaboration with Jhené Aiko and Mustard and explained the idea of the song:One of my favorite parts of making this album was getting back in with my brother Mustard and just making hits after hits, like we've been doing for the past decade.
 The song needed the frequency of a strong woman, so I had to call my sis Jhené who came in and killed it like only she can do.
 "By Yourself" is an ode to all the amazing women, especially all the single women and the single mothers, who do this thing called life on their own.
 Especially now more than ever.
 Ladies if you're handling your responsibilities by yourself, just know we see you and appreciate you.

 Composition

-Floating over the production of the song, Ty Dolla Sign and Jhené Aiko's vocals blend in together.
+Floating over the production of the song, The songs intro is based around a direct high pitched sample of the 1997 hit single G.H.E.T.T.O.U.T. by the Changing Faces.
+Ty Dolla Sign and Jhené Aiko's vocals blend in together.
 According to Wongo Okon of Uproxx, Ty Dolla Sign "takes a moment to praise the Miss Independents in his life and commends the women who push through life and take care of their needs by themselves" and Jhené Aiko "steps through with a verse of her own showing that she's an example of a woman who does it by herself".